hubertrybka/admet-xspec/README.md

     include 'configs/featurizers/ecfp.gin'
     include 'configs/classifiers/svm.gin'

-Next we can take care of providing a path to the dataset in .csv format.
+Next we provide a path to the dataset in .csv format.
 The data file should contain at least two columns: 'smiles', containing only SMILES strings, and 'y', containing true labels (target values) as floats.

     TrainingPipeline.data_path = 'data/permeability/bbbp_pampa.csv'

-All the saved states, metrics, logs and different output files will be saved in `out_dir/model_name` directory.
+All the saved model states, metrics, logs and different output files will be saved in `out_dir/model_name` directory.
 We can choose the name under which our model will be saved by modifying the `TrainingPipeline.model_name` parameter.

     TrainingPipeline.out_dir = 'models'